 Table of Contents

-Before Visiting 9/11 Memorial Museum in NYC
+Before Visiting the 9/11 Memorial Museum in NYC

-Before visiting 9/11 Museum and Memorial, here it’s some practical information to help you plan your trip.
+Before visiting the 9/11 Museum and Memorial, here it’s some practical information to help you plan your trip.

 9/11 Memorial Museum Hours of Operation

-First of all, let’s clarify that the 911 Memorial & Museum is officially called National September 11 Memorial & Museum – however, it’s commonly referred to as 9/11 Memorial Museum.
+First of all, let’s clarify that the 9/11 Memorial & Museum is officially called National September 11 Memorial & Museum – however, it’s commonly referred to as 9/11 Memorial Museum.

-9/11 Memorial Hours: The 9/11 Memorial in New York City is open every day from 7.30 AM to 9 PM.
+9/11 Memorial Hours: The 9/11 Memorial in New York City is open daily from 7.30 AM to 9 PM.

 How to Get to the 9/11 Memorial in New York